Understanding a Node Bootstrap Script¶

 The node bootstrap script is invoked as a root user.
 It does not have a terminal (TTY or text-only console); note that many programs do not run without a TTY.
 In Hadoop clusters, a node bootstrap script is invoked after the HDFS daemons have been bought up (the NameNode on the Master and DataNodes on Workers) but before MapReduce and YARN daemons have been initialized.
 However, in case of the master node, a node bootstrap script is invoked after the ResourceManager is started.
 This means that Hadoop applications are run only after the node bootstrap completes.

-The node bootstrap process is idempotent and is executed via code resident on the instance.
+The node bootstrap process is executed via code resident on the node.
 This code is executed only on the first boot cycle, not on reboot.

 The cluster launch process waits without limit for the node bootstrap script to complete.
-Specifically, worker daemons and task execution daemons – for example, NodeManager (Hadoop2) and TaskTracker (Hadoop1)– wait for the script to execute.
+Specifically, worker daemons and task execution daemons – for example, NodeManager (Hadoop2) waits for the script to execute.